ankane/eps/README.md

 ## Rails

 In Rails, we recommend storing models in the `app/stats_models` directory.
-Be sure to restart Spring after creating it so files are autoloaded.
+Be sure to restart Spring after creating the directory so files are autoloaded.
 Here’s what a complete model may look like:

 ```ruby
 class PriceModel